Trans-Pacific Partnership Agreement (TPPA)

-The governments of Brunei, Chile, New Zealand, Singapore, Australia, Malaysia, Peru, Vietnam and the United States are negotiating a multilateral free trade agreement known as the Trans-Pacific Partnership Agreement (TPP).
-Canada and Mexico have been formally invited to join the negotiations, though they will not be permitted to see the text or participate in the negotiations until 90 days after USTR sends a notice to Congress about their entry to the negotiations.
-Their first entry into the negotiating room will be in December 2012, more than a year after their formal requests to join the negotiations.
+The governments of Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, Vietnam and the United States are negotiating a multilateral free trade agreement known as the Trans-Pacific Partnership Agreement (TPP).
+Canada, Mexico and Japan joined negotiations later on in the process than did the other countries.
+Canada and Mexico’s first entry into the negotiating room occurred in the New Zealand round of negotiations held in December 2012, more than a year after their formal requests to join the negotiations.
+Japan’s entry occurred on the final day of negotiations of the July 2013 negotiating round held in Kota Kinabalu, Malaysia.

 The negotiations are being conducted with considerable secrecy, even though they address many issues of great interest to the general public.
 The Agreement will cover many topics, including intellectual property rights, the pricing of pharmaceutical drugs, and the rights of investors to sue states over policies and actions that impact their investments.

 The consolidated intellectual property rights text for the TPPA is secret.
-There have been several partial leaks of the text, including the February 10, 2011 version of the U.S. proposals for the Intellectual Property Rights chapter.
+There have been several partial leaks of the text, including the February 10, 2011 US proposals, and the November 13, 2013 and the May 16, 2014 versions of the consolidated negotiating text for the Intellectual Property Chapter.

 KEI Timeline on TPP